 To recap: the MMA that’s currently making its way through the Senate is a rollup of three separate pieces of legislation that would reform statutory music licensing in different ways.
 The biggest of these — the one that was originally called the Music Modernization Act — purports to fix various problems with reproduction and distribution (so-called mechanical) licensing for musical compositions in interactive streaming services such as Spotify, Apple Music, and YouTube Music.

 These services have enormous catalogs of music tracks, and they ingest new tracks at the rate of tens of thousands every day.
-Currently, the services have to clear the rights on underlying compositions for every track individually by filing a so-called Notice of Intention (NOI) with the rights holders.
+Currently, the services have to clear the rights on underlying compositions for every track individually by filing so-called Notice of Intentions (NOIs) with the rights holders (unless they have deals in place with the rights holders already).
 This involves figuring out which compositions underlie music tracks and disbursing royalties to rights holders.

 Music services get data feeds from record labels (and indie aggregators), not music publishers or songwriters.
 Information about the compositions that underlie sound recordings is sometimes inaccurate, incomplete, or contested.
 This makes the task of matching recordings to compositions complex, grungy, and open to “garbage in, garbage out” errors.
-Most music services outsource their entire mechanical licensing functions to third party providers such as the Harry Fox Agency (HFA), Music Reports, and MediaNet (which is owned by the Canadian collecting society SOCAN).
+Most music services outsource their entire mechanical licensing functions to third party providers such as the Harry Fox Agency (HFA) and Music Reports.
 Regardless, the risk of data errors lays the services open to potential allegations of copyright liability, and indeed various lawsuits have been filed.

 The MMA proposes to fix this problem in two ways.
 The simpler one is to replace the composition-by-composition licensing requirement with a blanket license, which exists for various other types of digital music licensing (such as performance licenses for noninteractive webcasting, as offered by the likes of iHeartRadio and Pandora).
 The NOI system was designed when the primary reason for obtaining a mechanical license for a musical composition was to record a cover version of it; the system worked fine for that.
 But for interactive streaming music services that purport to have “all music” in their catalogs, one-composition-at-a-time licensing is a needless nuisance, and the blanket license is a no-brainer.